ycryptx/Hazook-Fast-Zk-Rollup/accumulator/infra/README.md

   - S3: `emr_data` for EMR meta data.
 It contains the code for the mappers/reducers, the bootstrap script, etc.
   - EC2: `nginx` and `sequencer`.
 > [NOTE!]
 Sequencer image should be built and stored in above mentioned ECR.
 At the moment it's built by github actions workflow.
 Inspect the `publish` job for further details.

+ 4. Now that the infra components are in place, run steps described in GitHub actions workflow.
+After they successfully run, you should have:
+  - A zk rollup image that is published to ECR repository(created with Terraform on the 2nd step).
+  - <s3-prefix>-emr-data bucket that contains `emr_bootstrap_script.sh`, `mapper.js`, `reducer.js` and `compilation/`

+ 5. On EC2 instance aws console page look up IP address as well as DNS name.

+ 6. Terraform when creating an EC2 instance tried starting `podman-zk-rollup.service` however at that stage image as well as ERC repository did not exist yet.
+Therefore, restart the `podman-zk-rollup` service.
+See bellow.

+ 7. You should be able to use `ec2-instance-dns-name:443` with `grpcurl`.

 # Sequencer NixOS Configuration